-Professor Smith brings a wealth of practical experience to teaching because she has spent more than 20 years litigating environmental and natural resources issues.
+Professor Smith brings a wealth of practical experience to teaching because she spent more than 20 years litigating environmental and natural resources issues.
 She first served as an associate with Holland and Hart as an environmental and natural resources litigator.
-She then became a senior trial attorney and Assistant of the Environmental Defense Section, Environment and Natural Resources Division, U.S. Department of Justice, where she received several awards for distinguished service.
+She then became a senior trial attorney and later Assistant Chief of the Environmental Defense Section, Environment and Natural Resources Division, U.S. Department of Justice, where she received several awards for distinguished service.
 Finally, since joining the Willamette faculty in 1989, Professor Smith has served as pro bono counsel for various environmental and community groups.
 Currently, she directs the school's Certificate Program in Sustainability.

 - JD, Harvard University